wumingx89/TwitterLite/README.md

 The following **additional** features are implemented:

+- [x] Added loading hud to home timeline view
 - [x] If the user is typing a tweet and hits cancel, app will prompt user to confirm exiting
+- [x] The character countdown while tweeting changes to red when there are 20 or less characters left, like in the real Twitter app.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):